averkoc/lxprivate/docs/prepare.md

-## Preparing to practical exam
+## Preparing for the Practical Exam

-The exam tests your understanding and practice skills about ssh key-based authentication and file permissions.
-Besides these you need basic command shell skills.
+The practical exam tests your understanding and hands-on skills with SSH key-based authentication and file permissions.
+You will also need basic command-line skills.
+As with all exams, the ability to correctly interpret instructions is important.
-Instructions interpreting are also needed like in all exams :)

-### Setting up key-based configuration to remote server
+### Setting up Key-Based Authentication on a Remote Server
-You need first to generate key-pair in your local computer using `keygen` command.
-Then you copy the generated public key to server using `ssh-copy-id` command.
+First, generate an SSH key pair on your local computer using the `ssh-keygen` command.
+Next, copy the generated public key to the server using the `ssh-copy-id` command.

-Both of these command you execyte in your local computer.
-The `ssh-copy-id` program connects to server asking your password and copies the public key to ~/.ssh/authorized_keys file in the server.
+Both commands are executed on your local machine.
+The `ssh-copy-id` program connects to the server, prompts you for your password, and copies your public key into the server’s `~/.ssh/authorized_keys` file.

-### File permissions an ownerships
+### File Permissions and Ownership
-"I have created" a [file permission simulator](perms.html) that you can use to explore and experiment how file ownerships (user,group) affects whether different users can do witht the file.
-You can select the user as whom you are logged in and then check what permissions you have to different files.
-If your selected account is the file owner you can also change file permissions with `chmod` command.
+"I have created" a [file permission simulator](perms.html) that you can use to explore and experiment with how file ownership (user and group) affects what different users can do with a file.

+You can select which user you are logged in as and then check what permissions you have for various files.
+If the selected account is the file owner, you can also change file permissions using the `chmod` command.